tardate/LittleArduinoProjects/Electronics101/CD4046/VCO/README.md

 Maximum frequency (Fmax) is determined by C1 and the R1||R2 parallel resistance time constant.

-Although not mentioned in the datahseet, a "rule of thumb" estimate is 2 x time constant:
+Although not mentioned in the datasheet, a "rule of thumb" estimate is 2 x time constant:

     fmin = 2/(C1R2)
     fmax = 2/(C1(R1||R2))